Get

 Final Thoughts

 If your cat likes to hide things, pay attention to where they hang out when they want alone time.
-Let them have their hiding spaces for their toys or even their extra treats, but at least know where they’re at.
+Let them have their hiding spaces for their toys or even their extra treats, but at least know where they are.
 That way, if they take something of yours, you can check out their hidey hole and save yourself a ton of frustration while you’re searching for it.

 Featured Image Credit: Punyaphat Larpsomboon, Shutterstock